pramilapandey/bike-share-data-analysis/README.md

 How are you addressing licensing, privacy, security, and accessibility?

-The  data-privacy issues prohibits  from using riders’ personally identifiable information.
+The  data-privacy issues prohibit using riders’ personally identifiable information.
 Also this data is licensed by Motivate International Inc as well.

 How did you verify the data’s integrity?

 ## Phase III: Process

-For this project, I've used the a year trip-data datasets i.e. 12 datasets dated from Jan 2021 to Dec 2021.
+For this project, I've used a year trip-data datasets i.e. 12 datasets dated from Jan 2021 to Dec 2021.
 I am using Postgresql to help process, clean and analyze my datasets.
 Firstly I imported all the .csv files of trip data from Jan 2021 to Dec 2021 to my database server.
-I verified the number of columns and datatype in each dataset to be same and merged them together in a new table that I created.
+I verified the number of columns and datatype in each dataset to be the same and merged them together in a new table that I created.
 And then I created a table using all the column names with their respective data types as stated by the original dataset.

 **Creating a new table in postgresql to store all the columns and values from 12 month separate csv files:**